doro0438/Manual-testing---MySQL/README.md

 ## Conclusions

 In completing this SQL project, I was able to transform my theoretical knowledge of database management into practical skills.
-I learned how to create efficient database structures, query data across multiple tables, and solve real-world problems.
+I learned how to create efficient database structures, query data across multiple tables, and solve problems that could arise in the real-world.
 The hands-on experience of working with relational databases, as demonstrated in the project, has deepened my understanding of how critical SQL is to data management and backend development.

 Going forward, I am excited to continue building on this foundation.
 With the rise of big data and data-driven decision-making, mastering SQL opens the door to exploring more advanced data systems and tools.
 This project marks the beginning of my journey into database management, and I look forward to using these skills in larger, more complex systems.